State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Christman v.
 State/Dept. of Correction, 4134 CRB-1-99-10 (October 16, 2000).

 Trier granted a set of Forms 36 filed by respondent, who sought to discontinue claimant’s benefits.
 Trier declared that sums paid were in nature of temporary partial disability benefits, and made Forms 36 effective over six months after they were filed.
 CRB reversed award and remanded case for articulation, as claimant apparently had been found to have a work capacity at the time the first Form 36 was filed.
 Findings did not indicate that he had demonstrated unavailability of light duty work, and it was also unclear whether trier deemed him capable of performing a “recuperative post” that his employer had made available for him.
 See also, Christman, § 31-301.
-Appeal procedure; cited at Christman, § 31-296.
+Appeal procedure, § 31-296.

 Rodrigues v.
 American National Can, 4043 CRB-5-99-4 (July 26, 2000).

 CRB affirmed award of temporary partial disability benefits.
 Claimant’s testimony and sporadic job search efforts were sufficient to convince trier that he had made sincere efforts to find work.
 Statute does not require job searches, nor does it require a gap-free work search record.
 Trier was not bound to infer that claimant was trying to sabotage job search efforts by showing prospective employers a form detailing his work restrictions.
 CRB also stated that claimant was responsible for paying back unemployment benefits received concurrently with temporary partial benefits under § 31-258.
 Employer not entitled to offset.
 Rental income from the two-unit apartment house claimant owns and manages was not improperly excluded from his earnings under § 31-308(a), as it was essentially passive income, and the claimant’s management duties did not require the type of effort that would be indicative of a work capacity.
 See also, Rodrigues, § 31-301.
 Factual findings, Appeal procedure.
+Subsequent decision at Rodrigues, 4329 CRB-7-00-12 (January 2, 2002), § 31-279-3, § 31-296, § 31-298, § 31-301-9.

 Zito v.
 Stop & Shop, 3929 CRB-3-98-11 (February 17, 2000).

 CRB affirmed trier’s decision in which he chose to accept some, but not all, of the opinion rendered by the § 31-294f examiner.
 Trier found that claimant was capable of sedentary work and thus was not totally disabled, and awarded benefits under § 31-308(a).
-(Delaney, C., dissenting) Insufficient findings of fact were made to support an award under § 31-308(a), specifically whether the claimant adequately pursued light duty work.
+(Delaney, C., DISSENTING) Insufficient findings of fact were made to support an award under § 31-308(a), specifically whether the claimant adequately pursued light duty work.
 Recommends remand.
 See also, Zito, § 31-294f.

 Mikula v.
 First National Supermarkets, Inc., 3754 CRB-3-97-12 (May 11, 1999), aff’d, 60 Conn.
 App.
 592 (2000).